Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `name` (String) Model name to execute.
 Not Null
 - `options` (Attributes) Key/value settings for the model (see [below for nested schema](#nestedatt--embeddings--config--model--options))
-- `provider` (String) AI provider format to use for embeddings API.
-Not Null; must be one of ["azure", "bedrock", "gemini", "huggingface", "mistral", "ollama", "openai"]
+- `provider` (String) AI provider format to use for embeddings API. possible known values include one of ["azure", "bedrock", "gemini", "huggingface", "mistral", "ollama", "openai"]; Not Null

 <a id="nestedatt--embeddings--config--model--options"></a>
 ### Nested Schema for `embeddings.config.model.options`